Diplomats in Riyadh discuss sustainability perspectives ahead of Season 8 of Formula E World Championship

 Thailand to welcome more tourists from Kingdom following restoration of bilateral ties

-BANGKOK: Thailand’s labor and tourism sector chiefs on Friday said they were looking forward to exploring opportunities in Saudi Arabia in the wake of a restoration of ties between the two countries following the Thai prime minister’s visit to Riyadh.
+BANGKOK: Thailand’s labor and tourism sector stakeholders on Friday said they were looking forward to exploring opportunities in Saudi Arabia in the wake of a restoration of ties between the two countries following the Thai prime minister’s visit to Riyadh.

 PM Prayut Chan-o-cha was in the Saudi capital on Jan.
 25 and 26 on the invitation of Crown Prince Mohammed bin Salman for the first top leadership meeting between the nations in more than three decades.